 Multimedia design is the art of integrating multiple forms of media.
 It is used in video games, information kiosks, websites and many other interactive applications.
 Careers in multimedia design can be found in a growing number of industries, from Madison Avenue advertising agencies to Hollywood production companies.
 For information about potential degree programs and career opportunities in multimedia design, read on.
-Schools offering Digital Design degrees can also be found in these popular choices.

 About Multimedia Design

 Multimedia design requires both creative and technical skills to integrate two or more types of media.
 It is probably most prevalent on the Internet, where you might encounter a web page that uses a combination of audio, animation and text.
 The advertising and marketing industries have jumped on this trend of using multiple forms of media to reach wider audiences.
 Industries such as video gaming and education are also taking advantage of innovations in multimedia design.

 |Common Courses||Web video fundamentals, 3D model design and construction, advanced illustration, animation, advanced imaging|

 |Concentrations||Imaging and illustration, digital video, web design, print and publishing|